 Using BMR to Optimize your Diet for Fat Loss

-A lot of resources will tell you that you need to subtract 500 calories out of your diet in order to lose one pound of fat per week.
-This is based on the premise that one pound of fat represents 3,500 calories, and that by reducing your caloric intake by 500 over 7 days, you’ll reach a weekly loss of 3,500 calories, or a pound of fat.
-You may have heard this rule mentioned before.
+A lot of resources will tell you that you need to subtract 500 calories from your diet each day to lose one pound of fat per week.
+This is based on the premise that one pound of fat represents 3,500 calories, and that by reducing your caloric intake by 500 over 7 days, you’ll reach a weekly loss of 3,500 calories or a pound of fat.
+You may have heard this rule before.

-However, hard-and-fast “rules” like these are tricky because although they’re usually based in fact (caloric reduction does lead to fat loss), this doesn’t mean they are advisable, recommended, or safe for everyone.
-Someone with a TDEE of around 2,600 calories might not have many problems dropping to 2,100, but someone whose TDEE is 1,400 will probably have significant difficulties living a normal life and exercising while consuming 900 calories a day for any length of time.
+However, hard-and-fast “rules” like these are tricky because although they’re usually based on facts (caloric reduction leads to fat loss), they may not be recommended or safe for everyone.
+Someone with a TDEE of around 2,600 calories might have to make adjustments to drop to 2,100, but someone whose TDEE is 1,400 will probably have significant difficulties living a normal life and exercising while consuming 900 calories a day for any length of time.

 The safest way to handle a caloric reduction is to reduce your intake by something marginal—200 or 300 calories a day, for example—and be consistent with this for a week or two.
-After a week, weigh yourself, or better yet, have your body composition analyzed to ensure you aren’t losing Lean Body Mass.
-If you see your Fat Mass numbers begin to drop, you can see by how much and adjust your caloric needs accordingly.
+After a week, have your body composition analyzed to ensure you aren’t losing lean body mass.
+If you see your fat mass drop, you can see by how much and adjust your caloric needs accordingly.

-How can you cut calories safely?
-The first thing to do would be to cut any unnecessary high calorie snacks and treats in your diet—soda, chips, chocolate, alcohol, etc. Depending on how much of these existed in your diet before, this simple step might be enough to cause you to lose weight without making any other changes!
+The first thing to do would be to cut any unnecessary snacks and treats in your diet—soda, chips, chocolate, alcohol, etc. Depending on how much of these existed in your diet before, this simple step might be enough to cause you to lose weight without making any other changes!

-But what if you were already eating clean before?
+But what if you were already eating clean?
 Where do you cut calories on a clean diet?
-If you’re in this situation, you need make sure that you are cutting calories from nutrient sources that you can afford to cut from.
-This is why a properly balanced nutritional plan, in conjunction with the right amount of calories, is so important.
-One nutrient group you should be careful to not cut too much from (if at all) is protein.
+If you’re in this situation, you need to make sure you are cutting calories from nutrient sources that you can afford to cut from.
+One nutrient group you should not cut too much from (if at all) is protein.

-One way to do this from a dietary standpoint is to consume foods that are low in calories but high in protein content.
-Here’re a couple foods to consider:
+One way to do this from a dietary standpoint is to consume foods that are low in calories but high in protein.
+Here are a couple of foods to consider: